Apply code CARE20 to start therapy with 20% off.

 Start now

-Climbing the Love Peak: Why Am I Attracted to Emotionally Unavailable Men/Women?
+Climbing the Love Peak: Why Am I Attracted to an Emotionally Unavailable Man or Woman?

-Climbing the Love Peak: Why Am I Attracted to Emotionally Unavailable Men/Women? placeholder Climbing the Love Peak: Why Am I Attracted to Emotionally Unavailable Men/Women?
+Climbing the Love Peak: Why Am I Attracted to an Emotionally Unavailable Man or Woman? placeholder Climbing the Love Peak: Why Am I Attracted to an Emotionally Unavailable Man or Woman?

 Try therapy tailored to your unique needs

-Here you go again: you feel attraction to someone who’s a hard nut to crack.
+Here you go again: you feel drawn to someone who’s unavailable—a hard nut to crack.
 They exude vibes of mystery and aloofness you can’t get close to.
 And you can’t help but keep trying to conquer their attention!

 Or, you seem to have found your soulmate.
 You both feel emotional and sexual chemistry.
 And you both see a clear perspective of starting a relationship.
 But they always avoid talking about their feelings and retract right before the important step.

 Can you relate to any of these stories?
 We’ve shared them not to blame or shame you.
-Many of us draw to emotionally unavailable people and favor them over those who are caring, vulnerable, and easy to get close with.
+Many of us are drawn to emotionally unavailable people and favor them over those who are caring, vulnerable, and easy to get close with.

-If you repeatedly fall in love with someone who can’t or doesn’t want to reciprocate, there might be a reason.
+If you repeatedly fall for another emotionally unavailable person who can’t or doesn’t want to reciprocate, there might be a reason why you’re drawn to unavailable partners.

-An emotionally unavailable or distant person creates barriers to intimacy.
+An emotionally unavailable man or woman creates barriers to intimacy.
 They build protective walls between their feelings and others and keep an emotional distance.
+Unavailable people also tend to withdraw from their emotions and eventually can’t or don’t want to handle those of others.

 what is emotional unavailability